LiLiu1118/pyxodr/README.md

 ## Usage

-This parser provides a variety of functions, the most basic methods of use are as follows
+Since it is currently not possible to install this parser as a python library, in order to use this parser you need to clone the source files of this github repository.
+In addition, in order for the code to run successfully, you also need to download the python libraries used by this project.
+This parser provides a variety of functions, the most basic methods of use are as follows:

 ```python
 from xodr_parser import XODRParser